Tests and treatment for myelodysplastic syndrome (MDS)

 Growth factors are drugs that encourage your bone marrow to make more blood cells.
 We know from research that this can reduce the number of blood transfusions you need.

-Erythropoetin is a growth factor that increases the number of red blood cells.
+Erythropoietin is a growth factor that increases the number of red blood cells.
 Granulocyte colony stimulating factor (G-CSF) is a growth factor that increases the number of white blood cells.
-Which one you have depends on your symptoms and blood counts.
-You have both of these drugs as injections just under the skin (subcutaneously).
+Which one you have depends on your symptoms and blood cell levels.
+These drugs are given as injections just under the skin (subcutaneously).

 Antibiotics